 Welcome, Prospective Eagles!

 We are pleased that you are considering the University of Mary Washington (UMW) as one of your college choices.
 We understand that selecting a college with appropriate support services that meet your needs will be an important factor in your decision.
+Please review our Student Handbook for information about our office, policies we have in place and additional information you may need in order to make your decision.
 We are happy to answer your general questions by phone, through email, or in-person.

 At UMW, the mission of the Office of Disability Resources (ODR) is to work with the university community to increase awareness, eliminate barriers, and create a welcoming and inclusive environment for students with disabilities.